cbarre01/cbarre01.github.io/projects.md

 				<header class="major">
 					<h3>McCarthy Steel Mill Project</h3>
 				</header>
-				<p>Another project I worked on for Cal Poly Stats Consulting, in which a team of students and I helped Dr. Tom Bensky of Cal Poly develop and analyze an experiment to determine an ideal temperature and strain combination for manufacturing strong carbon steel coils.
+				<p> Carbon Steel is a formulation of industrial steel which is strengthened by mixing in larger than usual amounts of carbon during the smelting process.
+For this project for the McCarthy Steel Mill, a team of students and I worked with Dr. Tom Bensky of Cal Poly to develop and analyze an experiment to determine an ideal temperature and strain combination for manufacturing strong carbon steel coils.
 My team designed a surface composite design which Dr. Bensky was able to carry out, and with the results were able to recommend several ideal parameter combinations for future investigation.</p>
 				<ul class="actions">
 					<li><a href="projects/steelmill.pdf" class="button">View Report</a></li>
 				</ul>